ZenMastersTeam/Zen-Cage/mkdocs/cage_gizmo.md

 # Zen Cage Transform Gizmo
-Zen Cage Gizmo is an object gizmo allows mouse-controlled transform operations in the 3D Viewport.
+Zen Cage Gizmo is an object gizmo that allows mouse-controlled transform operations in the 3D Viewport.

 !!!
 Reference
     **Mode:** &nbsp; Object <br>